cs3110/textbook/hop/currying.md

 Sometimes you will come across libraries that offer an uncurried version of a function, but you want a curried version of it to use in your own code; or vice versa.
 So it is useful to know how to convert between the two kinds of functions.
-The next couple exercises explore how to do that.
-They are also good exercises for improving your understanding of the types of higher-order functions.